EWPH Home

 Natural Crocus Display in the Garden

 One of the natural features of the property is the extensive display of crocuses that have spread over many years in an area of the garden to the East of the house.
-The display is of national interests as they are recognized by the National Garden Scheme and forms part of their annual programme of privately own gardens open to the public The crocuses are at their best in late February early March, depending on the weather conditions The crocuses, as is the rest of the garden and the grounds of the property are well maintained and in immaculate condition as a result of the dedication of the owners of the property Barnabas and Campie Hurst-Bannister.
+The display is of national interests as they are recognized by the National Garden Scheme and forms part of their annual programme of privately own gardens open to the public The crocuses are at their best in late February early March, depending on the weather conditions.
+The crocuses, as is the rest of the garden and the grounds of the property, are well maintained and in immaculate condition as a result of the dedication of the owners of the property Barnabas and Campie Hurst-Bannister.

 National Garden Scheme

-The National Garden Scheme (NGS) is a UK charity that opens thousands of beautiful private gardens in England, Wales, NI, & Channel Islands to the public, raising millions for nursing and health charities (like Marie Curie, Macmillan, Hospice UK) through admissions, tea, and cake, while also promoting the health benefits of gardens through its “Gardens & Health” program.
+The National Garden Scheme (NGS) is a UK charity that opens thousands of beautiful private gardens in England, Wales, NI, & Channel Islands to the public, raising millions for nursing and health charities (like Marie Curie, Macmillan, Hospice UK) through admissions, tea, and cake, while also promoting the health benefits of gardens through its “Gardens & Health” programme.
 It’s a long-standing tradition, started in 1927, offering unique access to diverse gardens, from grand estates to hidden gems, for charity and well-being.

 This cutting is an extract from the publicity promoting the scheme and advertising the location, directions, facilities and the details of opening, of the specific properties.